New & Used GMC Sierra 1500: In Depth

 GET A FREE PRICE QUOTE

-The GMC Sierra 1500 is the full-size pickup truck in the brand’s lineup.
+The GMC Sierra 1500 is the full-size pickup truck in the brand’s range.
 Even though the 1500 is closely related to the Chevy Silverado, the Sierra stands out with its unique features, design, and pricing.
-It shares it underpinnings with other GM truck-based SUVs, like the GMC Yukon, Chevrolet Suburban, and the Cadillac Escalade.
+It shares it underpinnings with other GM truck-based SUVs, like the Cadillac Escalade, Chevrolet Suburban, and the GMC Yukon.

 See our 2014 GMC Sierra review for pricing with options, specifications, and gas mileage ratings.